-In this central and strategic market, cooperating local lawyers are offering leading legal advice to national and international clients since 2015.
-The team in Ljubljana provides a wide spectrum of legal services covering everything from corporate mergers and acquisitions, banking and finance matters, public-private-partnerships (PPP) as well as real estate and infrastructure projects, to general aspects of business law in Slovenia in relation to day-to-day operations from clients.
+In this central and strategic market, Slovenian lawyers are offering leading legal advice to national and international clients since 2015.
+The team in Ljubljana provides a wide spectrum of legal services covering everything from corporate mergers and acquisitions, banking and finance matters, public-private-partnerships (PPP) as well as real estate and infrastructure projects, to general aspects of business law in Slovenia concerning day-to-day operations from clients.

 Slovenia Market Overview

 Slovenia was the first former Yugoslav republic to join the EU in May 2004.
 With a strong corporate culture of transparency and accountability, as well as access to a 500 million consumer market, Slovenia boasts a favourable personal income tax of 16%, while the corporate income and VAT tax stand at 19% and 22%; foreign investors are subject to the same tax regime as residents.